The Best Thrift Stores in Northern Virginia Guide

 XOXO – Katie <3

-Master List: Things To Do in Northern Virginia
+Master List: 45 Things To Do in Northern Virginia (2026 Edition)

-***Please note that this master list of things to do in Northern Virginia will be updated regularly as I check spots off of my personal Northern Virginia area bucket list.
-This post has most recently been updated as of July 2025.***
+***Please note that this master list of 45 things to do in Northern Virginia will be updated and circulated.
+This post has most recently been updated as of July 2026.***

 Recently, as a form of self-care, I have started mapping out all of the places that I aspire to visit in Northern Virginia.
 While I have been extremely fortunate to call Northern Virginia my own home for the last few years, I feel as if I haven’t made as much of an effort to devote time to checking off the several items on my personal bucket list that are just south of the nation’s capital.
 A mega thanks to Instagram and Facebook, I have been able to uncover some incredible places to add to my bucket list of things to do in Northern Virginia that I plan to share with YOU as I get started in crossing some places off.
 This master list will kick off with all of the places that I’ve been to so far and be updated regularly as I check spots off, so stay tuned!